kyleorman/TruVium/README.md

   - `<C-K>`: Move Up
   - `<C-L>`: Move Right
 - Note: Navigation may behave differently in NeoVim, Doom Emacs, or other software

-### Custom Keybindings
-- Complete reference available in `/TruVium/docs/custom_keybinds.md` (work in progress)
-- Keybindings are customizable to match your preferences
-- Some combinations may require adjustment based on host terminal configuration

 ### Adding Custom Tools
 1. Modify appropriate setup script: